valginer0/persistent_session_proxy/README.md

 - Only use on trusted networks and for trusted sites
 - Consider security implications before using with sensitive data

+## Session Persistence Testing

+The proxy has been successfully tested with GitHub:
+1. Start the proxy
+2. Configure browser to use localhost:8080
+3. Visit github.com and log in
+4. Close browser completely
+5. Open new browser
+6. Visit github.com
+7. Verify: Still logged in without re-authentication

+This demonstrates the proxy's ability to maintain session persistence across browser restarts, even with complex authentication systems involving 2FA.

 ## Troubleshooting

 1. HTTPS Not Working: